8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 Many negatively correlated assets have a lower risk premium.
 The things that fall into this part of our dessert also tend to be less volatile.

 When folks talk about a stock-bond portfolio, the benefit isn't in the type of asset, specifically company stocks and any old bonds.
-Humans have a tendency to try and expedite communication by cutting out the parts we think are superfluous.
+Humans have a tendency to try and expedite communication by cutting out the parts of speech we think are superfluous.
 So, instead of saying, "A diversified collection of stocks in relatively stable companies and long-term treasuries," we just say, "stocks and bonds" and hope the other person unpacks it as we intended.

 There are all types of companies, and they all have at least one share.
-They're not all growth assets and most of them will fail.
+They're not all growth assets; most will fail ("go to zero").

 There are all types of bonds.
 Corporate bonds, state municipal bonds, and federal government bonds.
 Short-, long-, and intermediate-term.
-Then there's the credit rating for the bond issuer; triple A, double A, and.
+Then there's the credit rating for the bond issuer; triple A, double A, and so on.

 We say stocks and bonds as shorthand for growth and negative correlation.
 We want something with the characteristics described.
 Sticking with an asset type, despite a change in historical characteristics, would be a [foolish consistency](https://en.wikipedia.org/wiki/Self-Reliance).

 Corporate equities historically have a positive real rate of return.
 Historically, negative correlation assets increase their real return rate when growth assets are decreasing in theirs.
-If this changes over a long enough period, we might want to look for a different asset type.
+If this relationship changes over a long enough period, we might want to look for a different asset type.
 We'll go into depth on correlations in a later section.

 ## The sprinkles (low correlation assets)